avikumart/PyPilot-ai/README.md

 > ```
 </details>

-In this example, PyPilot is automatically managing a `flow`, or a shared context for a series of tasks.
+In this example, ControlFlow is automatically managing a `flow`, or a shared context for a series of tasks.
 You can switch between standard Python functions and agentic tasks at any time, making it easy to incrementally build out complex workflows.

 ## Learn More

-To dive deeper into PyPilot:
+To dive deeper into ControlFlow:

 - [Read the full documentation](https://controlflow.ai)
 - [Explore example projects](https://controlflow.ai/examples)